 Feedback is one of the most valuable resources for improving your email campaigns.
 After each send, seek out feedback from your subscribers through surveys, response rates, and engagement metrics.

-The insights gained from feedback can help you polish your content, design, and strategy.
-Adapt, innovate, and lift your email campaigns based on what your audience is telling you.
-An open dialogue with your subscribers will help grow loyalty and improve the long-term success of your newsletters.
+The insights gained from feedback can help you refine your content, design, and strategy.
+Adapt, innovate, and elevate your email campaigns based on what your audience is telling you.
+An open dialogue with your subscribers will help foster loyalty and improve the long-term success of your newsletters.

 12. Are You Measuring Success?